 Summative assessment of ESOL Endorsement criteria takes place during final internship.
-The College Internship Supervisor evaluates the candidate's performance during the three Capstone courses in the program.
-The Internship Supervisor considers feedback as provided by the cooperating teacher in determining evidence of endorsement competencies (cf. Appendix F).
+The College Internship Supervisor evaluates the candidate's performance during the capstone course in the program.
+The Internship Supervisor considers feedback as provided by the cooperating teacher in determining evidence of endorsement competencies (cf. Appendix G).